SpaceK33z/plex2netflix-server/README.md

 # plex2netflix Server

 This is the server part for [plex2netflix](https://github.com/SpaceK33z/plex2netflix).
+You're probably looking for plex2netflix.

 It does one simple thing: a request to an external API to check if an IMDb ID or movie title+year is available on Netflix.
 It then caches the result of the external API for a while, to prevent hammering it.